Affinity Photo High Pass Sharpening

 Why Use the High Pass Filter for Sharpening?

 The Affinity Photo High Pass filter can produce a simple but effective sharpening effect.
 One of the key benefits to using the High Pass filter is how you can use it to enhance fine detail but not exaggerate sensor noise.
 That’s because the sharpening effect’s concentrated on edges in the photo rather than smooth areas like sky and water.
-This makes the High Pass filter ideal for sharpening landscape photography with plenty of detail, just like the image below.
+This makes the High Pass filter ideal for sharpening landscape photography with plenty of detail.

 Applying the Affinity Photo High Pass Filter